rg-3/tenv.rb/README.md

     # Delete all your likes that are replies to a given username.
     [1] twenv.rb (main)> delete-my-likes --is-reply-to=username

+__<a id='commands-read-links'>6) read-links</a>__

+The `read-links` command lets you page through the external links being shared on your home timeline or the timeline of a user.

+The following example demonstrates the help menu:

+    [1] twenv.rb (main)> read-links -h
+    read-links [OPTIONS] [user]

+    Read tweets that include external links

+    Examples

+    # Read links from the home timeline of `client.user`
+    twenv.rb (main)> read-links

+    # Read links from @rubyinside
+    twenv.rb (main)> read-links rubyinside --max 75

+    Options

+        -m, --max                  The max number of links to find.
+Default is 25.
+        -l, --list-bookmarks       List saved bookmarks.
+        -s, --save-bookmark        Bookmark an account to read another time.
+        -b, --bookmark             Read a bookmark by its index number.
+        -d, --delete-bookmark      Delete a bookmark by its index number.
+        -h, --help                 Show this message.

 [Back to top](#top)